orionrobots/orionrobots.github.io/_drafts/blog-conversion-instructions.md

 http://orionrobots.co.uk/tiki-view_blog.php?blogId=1 - you will need to login - I'll give you the details by hand.

 * Find the oldest item.
+* Check it's title - it may _already_ be on the new site - in which case, delete it.
 * In the _posts directory of the site, create a new file {date}-{name}.md
     * The date should be {yyyy-mm-dd} - year as 4 digits, month as 2 (0 padded) and day (also 0 padded).
 (0 padded means 0 in front to make up the 2 digits).
     * The name should be in lowercase, and using only dashes (-) as separators. numbers are permitted, but no other non-letter characters.